jermspeaks/christmas-adventure/sections/section-13.md

 "Have a seat," Elara said, gesturing to a chair by the fireplace.
 "I'll make us some cocoa.
 It won't be as good as it used to be, but it's still warm."

-Lumina settled by the fire, their tail swishing.
+Cheshire settled by the fire, their tail swishing.
 "Elara knows more about the magic than most," they explained.
 "They've been studying it for years, trying to understand how it works."

-Elara returned with three mugs of cocoa—one for you, one for themselves, and one tiny one for Lumina, which you found both adorable and slightly concerning.
-(How did Lumina drink from a mug?
+Elara returned with three mugs of cocoa—one for you, one for themselves, and one tiny one for Cheshire, which you found both adorable and slightly concerning.
+(How did Cheshire drink from a mug?
 You decided not to ask.)

 "The magic has always been here," Elara said, settling into a chair.
 "It flows through everything—the snow, the lights, the decorations, even the food.
 But about three weeks ago, we started noticing it was fading.
 At first, it was small things.
 A light that wouldn't stay lit.
 A decoration that lost its sparkle.
 But then the Keepsake Keepers started disappearing."